namor5772/WifiRadio2/README.md

 ![alt text](Images/image-1.png)
 ![alt text](Images/image-2.png)
 ![alt text](Images/image-3.png)
-The case was designed using Blender.
+The case for the interface circuit was designed using Blender.

 The top of the case is in [WifiRadio2_BoxTop.blend](Hardware/WifiRadio2_BoxTop.blend), while the bottom is in [WifiRadio2_BoxBottom.blend](Hardware/WifiRadio2_BoxBottom.blend).
 To view or edit these files open them with the Blender 4.3 App in Windows 11.